 Once you have fulfilled the requirements, follow the steps below to install Android P Developer Preview.

-Download Android P System Images and OTA ZIPs
+Download Android Pie System Images and OTA Zips

 If you have downloaded the incremental OTA ZIP for your device, skip the steps below and follow our guide to sideload Android OTA updates using recovery.